Zero-sum partitions of Abelian groups and their applications to magic- and antimagic-type labelings: Final Remarks

 \section{Final Remarks}

+On the one hand we showed that Conjecture~\ref{conjectureT} is not true in general, but, on the other hand, we have achieved important progress towards proving Conjecture~\ref{conjecture}.
 Recall that any group $\Gamma$ can be factorized as $\Gamma\cong L\times H$, where $L$ is the Sylow $2$-group of $\Gamma$ and the order of $H$ is odd.
 In this context, towards proving Conjecture~\ref{conjecture}, we leave open only the question if $\Gamma$ has not only $4$-ZSPP, but also $3$-ZSPP, in the case where $(|H| \bmod{6}) = 5$.
-On the other hand, however we presented some new groups for which Conjecture~\ref{conjectureT} holds, for many groups $\Gamma$ with $|I(\Gamma)|>3$ the conjecture is still open.
-In particular, for groups with $|I(\Gamma)|=2^{2\eta+1}-1<|\Gamma^*|$ for any positive integer $\eta$, we know nothing.